AmonFla/graphql-node-skeleton/README.md

 To add the endpoints, work with the definitions and controllers folder.

-Within definitions, the definitions and resolvers of each entity to be handled must be added.
+Within definitions, the definitions and resolvers of each entity to be handled must be added, you can see user example.

-You can see example code al `example` branch, it's use postgres and docker

 ## Packae install